School & District Management

 Pandemic-era shortages are sticking around

-HopSkipDrive, a private company that offers paid rideshare services to students in districts nationwide, to districts nationwide, recently surveyed 400 district leaders and school transportation workers, including bus drivers and mechanics, from across the country.
+HopSkipDrive, a private company that offers paid rideshare services to students in districts nationwide, recently surveyed 400 district leaders and school transportation workers, including bus drivers and mechanics, from across the country.
 More than 90 percent of them said their district has a shortage of bus drivers that is “severely” or “somewhat” constraining their operations.

 Sixty percent of school leaders said they’ve had to cut routes this year because of shortages.
 Forty-five percent have bumped up pay or expanded benefits for drivers.
 And more than 1 in 4 school leaders told HopSkipDrive they’ve hired contractors to supplement bus service they can’t provide on their own.